 Section 6.
-All lessees or part-lessees of horses in the UVM barn must be approved by UVM Horse Barn executive committee.
+All lessees or part-lessees of horses in the UVM barn must be approved by UVM Horse Barn Executive Committee.

 Section 7.
 All visitor riding/driving must have owner (or lessee) of horse being ridden/driven in attendance at all times.
 (This means in the ring with the visitor and horse.)
-If the owner (or lessee) cannot be present, he/she must insure that the visiting rider/driver signs a risk release form and adheres to all barn rules, including cleaning up, safety while riding, and proper horse care.
+If the owner (or lessee) cannot be present, he/she must ensure that the visiting rider/driver signs a risk release form and adheres to all barn rules, including cleaning up, safety while riding, and proper horse care.
 If the visitor is in violation of any barn rule, the owner (or lessee) will be held responsible.

 Section 8.
 All exercising of horses after 5 p.m. should adhere to the following guidelines for optimum safety precautions: a.
 A companion should accompany the member to the barn to be present (can study in tack room) in the advent of an accident or emergency. b.
-If #1 is absolutely impossible, the member should have pre-arranged a time to call other member/friend upon return from the barn.
+If #1 is impossible, the member should have pre-arranged a time to call other member/friend upon return from the barn.
 If that call is not made/received within appropriate time, other member/friend should go to barn (or call campus police) to check barn.

 Section 9.
-Keep all exits to barn secured by closing doors or putting safety boards across openings.
+From 5:00pm-9:00am,keep all exits to barn secured by closing doors or putting safety boards across openings.

 Section 10.
 Do not ride horses in barn.